zell92/VagrantASS/README.md

 * Move with your command line to unzipped directory
 * Run `vagrant up` or launch `./startup.bat` to start up the two virtual machines
 * Test our application [here](http://192.168.33.10:8080/auto/)
-* At the end, run `vagrant halt` or launch `./shutdown.bat`to shutdown the two virtual machine
+* At the end, run `vagrant halt` or launch `./shutdown.bat` to shutdown the two virtual machines

 APPLICATION AUTO